Lipetsk fighter-pilot school: Fighter school

 In addition to the school at Lipetsk, Germany operated a tank school, the Panzerschule Kama (1926–33) and a gas warfare facility, Gas-Testgelände Tomka (1928–31) in the Soviet Union.

 Closure

 In the early 1930s, the political situation for the flight school began to change.
 The Soviet Union opened itself to the West while Germany attempted a closer approach to France.
 Additionally, the Soviets were unhappy about the lack of development carried out at the school.

 In December 1932, Germany achieved being viewed as an equal at the Geneva Conference, making the fighter school somewhat unnecessary.
 With the rise of the Nazis to power in January 1933, the ideological gap between fascist Germany and the communist Soviet Union became too large and the fighter school at Lipetsk was closed on 15 September 1933.

 In popular culture

-The fighter school at Lipetsk is referenced in the German crime drama series Babylon Berlin, Season 2 - episodes 3, 4, 5 and 6.
+The fighter school at Lipetsk is referenced in the German crime drama series Babylon Berlin, Season 2.